Brachytherapy treatment involves inserting radioactive material into your body near the cancer.

 Once the radioactive material is removed from your body, you won't give off radiation or be radioactive.
 You aren't a danger to other people, and you can go on with your usual activities.

 Low-dose rate-brachytherapy.
 During low-dose-rate brachytherapy, a continuous low dose of radiation is released over time — from several hours to several days.
-You'll stay in the hospital while the radiation is in place.
+You'll typically stay in the hospital while the radiation is in place.

 Radioactive material is placed in your body by hand or by machine.
 Brachytherapy devices may be positioned during surgery, which may require anesthesia or sedation to help you remain still during the procedure and to reduce discomfort.